1m5/1m5-java/README.md

 3. Provides easy to use APIs for developers to embed in their applications to facilitate up-take.

 ### Routing
+We provide a Maneuvering Condition (ManCon) setting to signal what level of maneuvering is likely required to prevent censorship.
+This should be set by the end user based on their circumstances.
+They should also be made aware of recommended ManCon levels for the jurisdiction they are currently in.
+These ManCon levels are largely based on [Press Freedom Index](https://en.wikipedia.org/wiki/Press_Freedom_Index) and updated on the [ManCon page](https://1m5.io/mancon.html).

+Setting the ManCon level manually by the end user informs the codebase what based level of ManCon should be used although final ManCon is determined by blocks encountered during routing and thus how to ratchet up resistance as these blocks occur.

-All requests for services, e.g. Bitcoin, require an Envelope with a manCon level set.
-This manCon level decides what base level of privacy is desired.
-Options are None, Low, Medium, High, Very High, Extreme, and Neo.
+For developers using the API, all requests for services, e.g. Bitcoin, require an Envelope with a ManCon level set.
+This ManCon level decides what base level of privacy is desired.
+Options are Low, Medium, High, Very High, Extreme, and Neo.
-All P2P communications use I2P as the default with latency expectations between 200 milliseconds and 2 seconds.
+All P2P communications use High ManCon as the default resulting in the use of I2P with latency expectations between 200 milliseconds and 2 seconds.
 This is the default setting in the Envelope.

-When making web requests, remember to set the appropriate manCon level otherwise all web requests will use the HIGH manCon level routing all requests through the I2P layer.
+When making web requests, remember to set the appropriate ManCon level otherwise all web requests will use the HIGH ManCon level thereby routing all web requests through the I2P layer to 1M5 nodes with Tor enabled resulting in higher than might be expected latencies yet very censorship-resistant and private page views.
+This is the ideal setup for people in China as an example wishing to view web pages globally without censorship and without getting a knock on their door where Tor is getting heavily blocked.

-We provide a Maneuvering Condition status to signal what level of maneuvering is likely required to prevent censorship.
-The manCon level in the Evelope is where you start while the MANCON is determined by blocks encountered during routing and thus how to ratchet up resistance as these blocks occur.

-#### NONE
-This setting means no requirements are desired even including SSL.

-* Web: HTTPS will be tried and if fails, will attempt HTTP if the URL is HTTP.
-If that fails, the request will be forwarded to other peers until a peer can make the request returning the result directly back to the requesting peer.

 #### LOW - MANCON 5
-Open/normal SSL based communications with no expected censorship or privacy intrusion attempts.
+Open/normal SSL based communications with no expected censorship or privacy intrusion attempts is the norm.

-* Web: will use HTTPS.
-Failures will not attempt HTTP but will use other peers to assist.
-* Tor for .onion addresses
+Examples: Norway, Iceland, Costa Rica, Jamaica, Ireland

-* I2P for .i2p addresses
+* Web: I2P used for .i2p addresses and Tor for other web requests including .onion addresses.
+If that fails, it will be assumed that the site is down.
-* I2P is used for peer-to-peer services such as messaging
+* P2P (Messenger): I2P used unless found to be blocked.
+Then Tor will be used as a tunnel to a peer that has I2P enabled.
+If Tor blocked, will ratchet up to 1DN for assistance.

+Expect latencies of 500 milliseconds to 2 seconds unless 1DN is needed.

 #### MEDIUM - MANCON 4
 Normal censorship attempts by states on reading news (public web sites getting blocked, government shutdown of cloud cdn content).
-When an HTTPS clearnet site gets blocked that has an associated Tor hidden service, that Tor hidden service will be used.
-All other routing remains unchanged.

-* Web: will attempt to use Tor.
-If fails and an associated Tor hidden service is available, that hidden services will be used.
-If no Tor hidden service is associated with the site, other peers will be used to assist.
+Many moving towards using Tor and/or VPNs although no fear of circumventing censorship attempts.

+Examples: Australia, United States, France, United Kingdom

+* Web: Tor will be used.
+If that fails, the request will be forwarded to other peers until a peer can make the request returning the result directly back to the requesting peer.
+If those fail, it will be assumed that the site is down.
+* P2P unchanged

-Expect latencies of 500 milliseconds to 2 seconds.
+Expect latencies of 500 milliseconds to 4 seconds unless 1DN is needed.

 #### HIGH - MANCON 3
-Tor hidden services that have been blocked or taken down but have an associated I2P eep site, that I2P eep site will be accessed.

-Default manCon in Envelope.
+Tor and VPNs are beginning to get blocked.
+Many beginning to move to I2P.
+Some self-censorship likely.
+This is the default setting for 1M5.

+Examples: Brazil, Greece, Poland, Panama, Nicaragua

 * Web: will use an I2P peer that has access to Tor to make the request.
+* P2P unchanged

-Expect latencies of 1-4 seconds.
+Expect latencies of 4-10 seconds.

 #### VERYHIGH - MANCON 2
-I2P eep sites getting attacked/targeted.
-Use 1M5 mainly with I2P with high delays.
-Only able to access information directly via I2P using a decentralized content distribution network, e.g. Inkrypt.
+I2P is getting attacked slowing the network and people are beginning to get threatened for circumventing censorship attempts resulting in self-censorship.

+Examples: Mexico, Venezuela, Russia, India, Turkey

-* Web: will use an I2P peer with random delays that has access to Tor to make the request.
+* Web: will use I2P with random delays to forward all requests to a 1M5 peer with Tor access at a lower ManCon.
+If both I2P and
-Expect latencies of 2-3 minutes.
+Tor blocked at end user, 1DN will be used to find a 1M5 peer at a lower ManCon to fulfill the request.
-* P2P: direct comms with I2P but with random delays.
-Expect latencies of 2-90 seconds.
+* P2P: will use I2P with random delays of 4-10 seconds.
+If I2P gets blocked, will attempt to use Tor as a tunnel.
+If that is blocked, 1DN will be used.

+Expect latencies of 6-16 seconds unless 1DN used which could result in very large latencies where only asynchronous messaging (e.g. Email) and asynchronous web requests are plausible.

 #### EXTREME - MANCON 1
-Local cellular service towers shutdown.
-Use 1M5 with 1DN to route to peers with internet access.

-Wide-ranging latencies but strong privacy.
+Internet has been blocked for end user, e.g. local cellular service towers shutdown or provider turns off access and/or threats of imprisonment and/or death are made to induce self-censorship with actual evidence of enforcement.

+Examples: China, North Korea, East Turkestan, Iran, Saudi Arabia, Iraq, Egypt

-* Web: a 1DN peer will be used to access Tor.
+* Web: 1DN will be used to forward requests to Tor users with a lower ManCon to fulfill the request.
-Expect latencies of 2-25 minutes when in large cities with many 1M5 nodes.
 * P2P: 1DN peers will be used until a peer with I2P access can route the request.

+Expect wide-ranging latencies.

 #### NEO - MANCON 0
-Whistleblower with deep state top secrets or strong censorship attempts (Tor Nodes blocking / deep packet inspections / I2P timing attacks / local cellular tower shutdowns) in jurisdictions with no freedom of expression protections (North Korea, China, Syria, Iran):
+Whistleblower with deep state top secrets or investigative journalist with life-threatening information.
-1M5 with 1DN to I2P with High Delays on Purism Libre Mobile and Laptops.

-Wide-ranging latencies but highest privacy.

-* Web: 1DN is used to access a peer that will then request another peer using I2P with high delays to make the Tor request.
+* Web: 1DN is used to forward requests to a peer that will then request another peer using I2P with high delays to make the Tor request.
-Expect latencies of 2-30 minutes when in large cities with many 1M5 nodes.
 * P2P: 1DN is used to forward a message through a random number and combination of 1DN/I2P peers at random delays of up to 90 seconds at the I2P layer and up to 3 months at the 1M5 layer.
-A random number of copies (3 min 12 max) of the message are sent out.
+A random number of copies (3 min 12 max) of the message are sent out with the end user having a 12 word mnemonic passphrase as the only key to the data.

+Wide-ranging latencies but highest privacy and censorship-resistance.

 ## Design
 1M5 is composed of a Service-Oriented Architecture (SOA) design using a minimalistic service bus for micro-services,